 I am very fortunate to have my father who gave me the opportunity to live a Hopi life and still supported my education.
-My mother, Nuvawaysi, died when I was 5 years old; therefore my paternal grandmother, Qöyamö, helped my father, Honqötö, raise me.
+My mother, Nuvawaysi, died when I was 5 years old.
+Therefore my paternal grandmother, Qöyamö, helped my father, Honqötö, raise me.
 Qöyamö did not speak much English so we spoke Hopi at home.
 Keams Canyon is where the Hopi Agency, BIA is located.
 My father was employed by the BIA Roads Department, so we lived in government housing.

 According to Terrance Honventewa who is now deceased, one of the requirements for entering that new world, as revealed in the Life Plan itself, will be knowledge of the Hopi language.
 “You never forget your Hopi heritage.”
 Even though you are far removed physically from the Hopi reservation, there is always that spirit that is with you.
 If you are traveling far and wide in this country, the songs that you have learned throughout your lifetime, starting from a young man, a young lady – those songs will forever be with you.

 Learning them is the oral tradition.
 Nobody ever writes down the songs they’ve composed.
-Hopi may be the language of the heart, the language from which Hopi find spiritual renewal, but English is the language of the land in which we live.
-Not learning Hopi is, in effect, an unwitting way of giving the white man power over Hopi lives.
+Hopi may be the language of the heart and the language from which Hopi find spiritual renewal, but English is the language of the time in which we live.
+Not learning Hopi is, in effect, an unwitting way of giving the white manpower over Hopi lives.
 One must learn the white man’s ways not to become more like the white man, but rather to be able to pick what is best from them and discard what might be harmful to the Hopi way of life.

 If we use things the right way then we can preserve it, this world.
-The Hopi way of life is prayer and communication with the creator is Hopi.
-Culture is the way of life provided to us by the creator.
+The Hopi way of life is prayer and communication with the creator.
+Our Hopi culture is the way of life provided to us by the creator.
 Prophecy is the guidance.
 Hopi language is sacred.
 It is subtle.
-For unlike our white American brothers, who often use language to mask their feelings and skirt sensitivity issues, Hopi people say precisely what they mean in a language designed to express many things for which there are no English equivalents.
+For unlike our white American brothers, who often use language to mask their feelings and skirt sensitive issues, Hopi people say precisely what they mean in a language designed to express many things for which there are no English equivalents.
 A simple greeting can tell a visitor whether he is truly welcome or merely being tolerated.